leulyk/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## Background Context

-Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!
+Jump into an existing code base and fix it!

-Sometimes you will know the language, sometimes not.

 Please download the repository [0x00-Fix\_My\_Code\_Challenge](https://github.com/holbertonschool/0x00-Fix_My_Code_Challenge) and use it as initial files for all solutions.

-You should not recode everything, just fix it!

 ## Tasks